Joojo7/Contact-Address-System/README.md

 ## Documentation
 Documentation concerning the APIs for the project has been hosted on heroku and can be found <a href="https://demo-contacts-api-airiasia.herokuapp.com/api/v1.0/api-docs/#/">here</a>

+## Tasks
+Any valid document db should be used, mongo is preferred- redis can be a choice as well as long as the api works as expected | ✔
+At least one or two integration tests for each of the APIs with in memory db if possible | ✔ Validation of requests | ✔
+Precise instructions on setting up and running the project | ✔ A demo video of all the apis working as expected
+Setup in heroku or any free cloud setup and expose the service(optional) | ✔

 ## Usage
 Kindly authorize via 'Client-key' through the following steps:
 1. Click <a href="https://demo-contacts-api-airiasia.herokuapp.com/api/v1.0/api-docs/#/">here</a>  to access and use the endpoints